marekceglowski/DiscordGroupCritter/README.md

 Other features include:
 - Ping the user when their livestream crit is next
+- Ping the user when their submission was given feedback
 - Post milestone announcements when people level up a certain amount

 Commands: